khtsn/turtlenft-contracts/README.md

     * No rewards are earned for periods less than 24 hours

 * Admin Functions:
-    * Ability to decrease (but not increase) the required Turtle tokens per NFT
+    * Ability to adjust required Turtle tokens per NFT (minimum 10,000)
-    * Ability to decrease (but not increase) the daily earning rate
+    * Ability to adjust daily earning rate (0-10 range)

 ## Why are `stakes` and `stakedTurtleTokens` separate mappings?